 Employing drug overdose and lethal injection–already successfully used in child euthanasia–in this second phase as a more covert means of killing, the “euthanasia” campaign resumed at a broad range of custodial institutions throughout the Reich.

 Persons with disabilities also fell victim to German violence in the German-occupied East.
-Although the Germans confined the “Euthanasia” Program, which began as a racial hygiene measure, to the Reich proper–that is, to Germany and to the annexed territories of Austria, Alsace-Lorraine, the Protectorate of Bohemia and Moravia, and the Warthegau in former Poland, the Nazi ideological conviction which designated these persons “life unworthy of life” made institutionalized patients targets of shooting actions in Poland and the Soviet Union.
+Although the Germans confined the “Euthanasia” Program, which began as a racial hygiene measure, to the Reich proper–that is, to Germany and the annexed territories of Austria, Alsace-Lorraine, the Protectorate of Bohemia and Moravia, and the Warthegau in former Poland, the Nazi ideological conviction which designated these persons “life unworthy of life” made institutionalized patients targets of shooting actions in Poland and the Soviet Union.

 SS and police units also murdered disabled patients in mass shootings and gas vans in occupied Soviet territories.
 Thousands more died, murdered in their beds and wards by SS and auxiliary police units in Poland and the Soviet Union.